gfyoung/jupyterlab-heroku/README.md

 You'll have a JupyterLab instance up and running.
 You can obtain the token by running `heroku logs` if you have the `heroku` CLI installed.

-If you don't want to have to access the instance via a random token will cause the token to be regenerated), you can create a password via `jupyter notebook password` and store it in the `jupyter_notebook_config.py` file.
+If you don't want to have to access the instance via a random token (redeploying will cause the token to be regenerated), you can create a password via `jupyter notebook password` and store it in the `jupyter_notebook_config.py` file.

 Using a password is recommended if you're using the free plan, since apps under